 In this video a headteacher provides information about the tests for parents.
 Click here for further information:

-In the summer term of 2016, children in Year 2 and Year 6 will be the first to take the new SATs papers.
-These tests in English and Maths will reflect the new national curriculum, and are intended to be more rigorous.
-There will also be a completely new marking scheme to replace the existing national curriculum levels.
+In the summer term of 2016, children in Year 2 and Year 6 were the first to take the new SATs papers.
+These tests in English and Maths are designed to reflect the new national curriculum, and are intended to be more rigorous.
+There is also be a completely new marking scheme to replace the existing national curriculum levels.